 Between the NHTSA’s 5-star safety rating and the IIHS safety awards (now composed of top safety pick and top safety pick+ ratings), consumers can easily obtain car safety ratings on most new vehicles and many older models, stretching back two decades.
 Considered together, car shoppers can make informed buying decisions based on the available crashworthiness data.

+Check out all the vision and safety parts available on NAPA Online or trust one of our 17,000 NAPA AutoCare locations for routine maintenance and repairs.
 For more information on car safety ratings, chat with a knowledgeable expert at your local NAPA AUTO PARTS store.

 Photo courtesy of Flickr.